raynamharris/DissociationTest/README.md

 In this repo, I run more or less the same analyses on four sets of data.
 Each set of analyses corresponds to a multi-panel figure in the manuscript I am drafting.
 These are:

-Fig1 - Dissociation vs Homogenized
+Fig1 - Dissociation vs Homogenized.
-Fig2 - Dissociation vs Homogenized vs Yoked versus Trained Fig3 - Cembrowski
+Fig2 - Dissociation vs Homogenized vs Yoked versus Trained.
+Fig3 - Cembrowski.
-Fig4 - Combo
+Fig4 - Combo.

 ## Dissociation vs Homogenized
 This data was collected by me in collaboration with Andre Fenton and Maddy Kao.
 I compare hippocampal gene expression from CA1, CA3, and DG tissue samples.
 These samples were collected with a circular punch centered on the pyramidal and granular cells to enrich for that cell type.
 Biological replicates were tried in two ways before RNA extraction: one was dissociated before cell lysis while the other was homogenized before cell lysis.
 We wanted to identify the effects of treatment on gene expression.